Route optimization is the quickest and easiest way for a last-mile delivery business to get more efficient routes and cut costs.

 Route optimization is the process of finding the shortest, most cost-effective routes between multiple destinations, while meeting real-world needs and business constraints.

-If all you have is a dozen addresses and a single driver, a human route planner can do the job decently well.
-But as your business grows to a hundred deliveries per day with multiple drivers, the route planning puzzle gets extremely complex.
+If all you have is a dozen addresses and a single driver, a human route planner can do the job.
+But as the number of stops increases — say as a business grows to a hundred deliveries per day with multiple drivers — the route planning puzzle gets extremely complex.

-Route optimization software takes all the information needed to plan a round of deliveries — addresses, time windows, driver schedules, vehicle capacities, and more — and automatically creates highly efficient routes in a matter of seconds.
+Route optimization software uses algorithms to automate the process.
+It can take all the information needed to plan a round of deliveries — addresses, time windows, driver schedules, vehicle capacities, and more — and automatically creates highly efficient routes.

 Why does this matter?